mbland/elistman/README.md

 Follow the guidance on the [AWS Command Line Interface: Quick Setup][] page if necessary.

-### Configure AWS Simple Notification Service (SNS)

-Create a topic in SNS for the SES Receipt Rules described in the next section.
-The most straightforward option is to create a rule for [Email notifications].

 ### Configure AWS Simple Email Service (SES)

 Set up SES in the region selected in the above step.
 Make sure to enable DKIM and create a verified domain identity per [Verifying your domain for Amazon SES email receiving][].

 Create a [Receipt Rule Set][] and set it as Active.
-Add a Receipt Rule to the active Receipt Rule Set that includes recipient conditions for the `postmaster` and `abuse` accounts.
-Add any other recipient conditions for this rule as you wish, as well as any other receipt rules.
 EListMan will add a Receipt Rule for an unsubscribe email address to this Receipt Rule Set.

-- As an alternative to setting recipient conditions for the `postmaster` and `abuse` accounts, consider using [mbland/ses-forwarder][].
-You will still need to set up a Receipt Rule Set for use by EListMan, however.
+Create a Receipt Rule to receive [Email notifications][] for the `postmaster` and `abuse` accounts, along with any other accounts that you'd like.

+- You can add these recipient conditions manually, which would require creating a Simple Notification Service (SNS) topic manually as well.
+- Alternatively, consider using [mbland/ses-forwarder][] to automate configuring the Receipt Rule Set with an appropriate Receipt Rule.

 When you're ready for the system to go live, [publish an MX record for Amazon SES email receiving][].